dwrensha/gitlab-sandstorm/README.md

 ## Installation

+You can either use vagrant (see further down) or manually install the prerequisites.

 ### Pre-installation

 Ensure you have installed Ruby 2.1 and Bundler with your method of choice (RVM, ruby-build, rbenv, chruby, etc.).